ElHaban3ro/DownTool-YT-DLP-GUI/README.md

 This app was developed with the goal of being able to download YouTube videos in **mass** without having to deal with pages full of ads.
 Do you want to improve it?
 Go ahead :) Fork

+## UPDATE 1.4

+Update contain:

+- Now, when you download your **Spotify** playlists, they will include metadata: *The Cover*, *Album* and *Artist*!

+- This version does not come with an executable because I will soon update to add metadata to the other *download methods*!

+- Fixed the location of the temporary *thumbnail*!

 ## ¿How Work?

 It is quite easy.
 The program prompts you for an ***input***, where you will enter your **link**.